cabforum/smime/SBR.md

 ### A.2.2 DNS TXT Record Phone Contact

 The DNS TXT record MUST be placed on the "`_validation-contactphone`" subdomain of the domain being validated.
 The entire RDATA value of this TXT record MUST be a valid Global Number as defined in RFC 3966, Section 5.1.4, or it cannot be used.

+# APPENDIX B - Registration Schemes

+The following Registration Schemes are recognized as valid under these guidelines:

+* **NTR**:

+  For an identifier allocated by a national trade register to a Legal Entity.
+The country code used in the Registration Scheme identifier SHALL match that of the subject’s jurisdiction in the `subject:countryName` as specified in [Section 7.1.4.2.2](#71422-subject-distinguished-name-fields).

+* **VAT**:

+  For an identifier allocated by the national tax authorities to a Legal Entity.
+This information SHALL be validated using information provided by the national tax authority for the entity named in the `subject:organizationName` within the context of the subject’s jurisdiction in the `subject:countryName` as specified in as specified in [Section 7.1.4.2.2](#71422-subject-distinguished-name-fields).

+* **PSD**:

+  For an authorization number as specified in ETSI TS 119 495 clause 4.4 allocated to a payment service provider and containing the information as specified in ETSI TS 119 495 clause 5.2.1.
+This information SHALL be obtained directly from the national competent authority register for payment services or from an information source approved by a government agency, regulatory body, or legislation for this purpose.

+  This information SHALL be validated for the entity named in the `subject:organizationName` and registration number within the context of the subject’s jurisdiction in the `subject:countryName` as specified in as specified in [Section 7.1.4.2.2](#71422-subject-distinguished-name-fields).

+  This information SHALL be validated by being matched directly or indirectly (for example, by matching a globally unique registration number) against the entity named in the `subject:organizationName` within the context of the subject’s jurisdiction in the `subject:countryName` as specified in as specified in [Section 7.1.4.2.2](#71422-subject-distinguished-name-fields).
+  The stated address of the organization combined with the organization name SHALL NOT be the only information used to disambiguate the organization.

+* **LEI**:

+  For a global Legal Entity Identifier as specified in ISO 17442 for the entity named in the `subject:organizationName` as specified in [Section 7.1.4.2.2](#71422-subject-distinguished-name-fields).
+The 2 character ISO 3166 country code SHALL be set to 'XG'.